BREAKING NEWS

 Source: MEGA; Collin County District Attorney’s Office

-A man was mad that another person had been looking at his girlfriend.
+A man in Texas was mad that a passerby had been looking at his girlfriend.
 So he went home, changed and came back to rob the victim.
 Instead, he shot him in the head.

 Now, the killer will never walk free again.